 and other features that help them to climb walls and even walk on ceilings without falling.

 There are several books that can help us learn more about insects and understand their ways.
 It’s also important for children to learn about insects from a young age so they can be stimulated by the world around them.
-Below are some works that can help us get to know more about the insect world:

 You might also like: